-The paper is divided into two main parts.
-Part one discusses estimates of the four key components or dimensions of the index-consumption flows, stocks of wealth, inequality, and insecurity.
-Part two presents exploratory or preliminary estimates of the overall index.
+The paper is divided into three main parts.
+Part two develops estimates of the four key components or dimensions of the index-consumption flows, stocks of wealth, inequality, and insecurity, and the overall index for Canada.
+Part three develops exploratory or preliminary estimates of the overall index and its components for the United States.
+Part four compares trends and levels in the index and its components between Canada and the United States.

-2. The Components of Economic Well-Being
+2. An Index of Economic Well-being for Canada